WithoutHaste/PortfolioBuilder/exercises/20_Console_InputOutput.md

 # 20 Console: Input/Output

 **Purpose**: This exercise will show that you can take input from the user and respond to it.
+Try to minimize the I/O boundary and maximize the easy-to-test logic.

 **Requirements**:
 - Your program will play "Hotter/Colder" with the user